bacpop/bacpop-website/content/guides/building_trees_with_ska.md

 draft: false
 author: "Tommi M&auml;klin"
 ---
 [SKA](https://github.com/bacpop/ska.rust) is a tool for comparing small and highly similar genomes using [split _k_-mers](https://www.biorxiv.org/content/early/2018/10/25/453142).
-This blogpost will explain how to use SKA to build a phylogenetic tree for different _Escherichia coli_ lineages in a few minutes.
+This guide will explain how to use SKA to build a phylogenetic tree for different _Escherichia coli_ lineages in a few minutes.
 Although SKA is tailored more towards analysing variation within a lineage, tree-building ends up working fine for the whole species but requires more memory.

 ![SKA logo](/images/ska-trees/ska_logo.png)